NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Approach ##

-The proposed approach adds two new objects and enhances outdoor air handling and exhaust fan handling in the AirflowNetwork model.
-One of new objects is to provide pressure setpoint, and the other is to specify the outdoor air flow rate based on the Controller:OutdoorAir object.
+The proposed approach adds three new objects and enhances outdoor air, relief air and exhaust fan handling in the AirflowNetwork model.
+The first new object is to provide pressure setpoint.
+The second one is to allow the AirflowNetwork model to adopt the outdoor air flow rate based on the Controller:OutdoorAir object.
+The third one is to set up adjustable relief air flow rate to meet the zone pressure setpoint.

 ###A new object of PressureStat

 A new object of ZoneControl:PressureStat will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
-The proposed component is the Fan:ZoneExhaust object only (for the time being).
+The proposed component is either the Fan:ZoneExhaust object or the OutdoorAir:Mixer.
+A single choice is allowed.
+In other words, both Fan:ZoneExhaust and OutdoorAir:Mixer objects can not used together to perform pressure control.

 Since the Fan:ZoneExhaust has the maximum flow rate field, there is no need to revise the existing object.

+Since the relief node flow rate change is based on the outdoor airflow rate specified by the Controller:OutdoorAir object, there is no need to have flow rate inputs.

 ###A new object of AirflowNetwork:Distribution:Component:OutdoorAirFlow

-A new object of AirflowNetwork:Distribution:Component:OutdoorAirFlow will be proposed to allow a user to specify the outdoor air flow rate based on the Controller:OutdoorAir object.
+A new object of AirflowNetwork:Distribution:Component:OutdoorAirFlow will be proposed to allow a user to adopt the outdoor air flow rate based on the Controller:OutdoorAir object.
 When the outdoor air flow rate is zero, the model treats this component as a crack using a power law to specify relationship between pressure difference and mass flow rate.

 It should be pointed out that the object does not have information on Controller:OutdoorAir object, because the AirflowNetwork model allows a single Controller:OutdoorAir object based on restriction of a single AirLoop.
 When multiple Airloops are allowed, the required optional inputs of Controller:OutdoorAir objects will be added.

+###A new object of AirflowNetwork:Distribution:Component:ReliefAirFlow

+A new object of AirflowNetwork:Distribution:Component:ReliefAirFlow will be proposed to allow a user to set up the relief node flow in an OA mixer to perform pressure control.
+When the outdoor air flow rate is zero, the model treats this component as a crack using a power law to specify relationship between pressure difference and mass flow rate.

+It should be pointed out that the object does not have information on the OA mixer object.
+The choice is provided in the PressureStat object.

 ### Outdoor air handling